 Shotgun / Trap Range

-We have seven traps, six of which are available for our trap members to use for singles trap and one trap is dedicated to doubles trap.
+We have seven traps, six of which are available for our current trap members to use for singles trap and one trap is dedicated to doubles trap.
 These traps are usually open from sunrise or 7:00 a.m. (whichever is later) until 10:00 p.m.
-We have lights that allow our members to utilize the trap range up to 10:00 p.m..
+We have lights that allow our current trap members to utilize the trap range up to 10:00 p.m..
 We do have special events in which the traps are not available, such as high school shoots and practices, scheduled trap events, and trap leagues.
-Members of the trap range pay their annual range and membership fees, plus a fee for every 27 rocks that are thrown.
+Current members of the trap range pay their annual range and membership fees, plus a fee for every 27 rocks that are thrown.

 Trap Rules & Regulations